 This workshop took place at November 20 10:00-16:00 at the Amsterdam University of Applied Sciences in Amsterdam

 The Smart Cities?
 Public Code! project aims to explore and develop the concept of public code.
-Public Code is an early stage concept for a type of code developed with the public interest in mind.
-This means we need to look differently at the software developed for public tasks as compared to the one for private tasks.
+Public code is an early stage concept for a type of code developed with the public interest in mind.
+This means we need to look differently at the software developed for public tasks as compared to software for private tasks.
 At a minimum, we should guarantee that it is inclusive, usable, adaptive, open and sustainable.